George A. Tice: Maturity

-With several books, the Metropolitan Museum exhibition, and representation by Witkin, Tice was established as a major figure in black and white fine art photography.
-Awards followed.
 Tice received fellowships from the National Endowment for the Arts and the Guggenheim Foundation.
 Paterson was awarded the Grand Prix du Festival d'Arles.
-Edward Steichen, then in the last year of his life, appointed Tice as printer of his negatives, a duty Tice continued until 1998, printing several important portfolios of Steichen's work.
-Tice also made prints for portfolios of photographs by Frederick H. Evans, Francis Bruguière, and Edward Weston, issued by the Witkin Gallery.
-Ansel Adams recommended Tice for a commission by the Field Museum of Natural History, Chicago, to make two sixty-foot murals of Sapelo Island, Georgia, Life magazine sent Tice to Hutchinson, Kansas to contribute to the Special Report, "One Day in the Life of America."
-The Witkin Gallery presented a twenty-year retrospective of Tice's work in 1975, accompanied by the book, George A. Tice, Photographs: 1953-1973, published by the Rutgers University Press.
+In the last year of his life, Edward Steichen appointed Tice as printer of his negatives, a role which Tice fulfilled until 1998 by printing several portfolios of Steichen's work.
+Tice also made prints of photographs by Frederick H. Evans, Francis Bruguière, and Edward Weston, which were issued by the Witkin Gallery.
+In 1975, the Witkin Gallery presented a twenty-year retrospective of Tice's work accompanied by the book George A. Tice, Photographs: 1953–1973, which was published by the Rutgers University Press.